JamieLivingstone/codus/README.md

 ---

-Codus is your all-in-one developer toolkit—enhanced by AI, built with privacy in mind, and optimized for performance.
+Codus is your all-in-one developer toolkit—enhanced by AI, built with privacy in mind and optimized for performance.